-While this Code of Conduct (the Code) is broadly consistent with those that most health professionals would adhere to in any workplace it also recognises the unique and challenging issues that a RAHC health professional may encounter in a remote setting.
+While this Code of Conduct (the Code) is broadly consistent with those that most health professionals adhere to in any workplace, it also recognises the unique and challenging issues that RAHC HPs may encounter in a remote setting.
 The Code aims to provide clear guidance on the standards that RAHC requires for everyone representing the organisation.

-All RAHC health professionals (whether engaged as an employee or contractor) are expected to work in accordance with the principles, expectations and standards of this Code of Conduct.
+All RAHC HPs (whether engaged as an employee or a contractor) are expected to work in accordance with the principles, expectations and standards of this Code of Conduct.

-In addition, registered health professionals are also bound by the conduct requirements of their relevant regulatory or professional body.
+In addition, registered HPs are also bound by the conduct requirements of their relevant regulatory or professional body.